-DM: The contradictions and our investments in really wanting to preserve because that I doubt that there are very few people even at the University who would not freely acknowledge that Jefferson is fraught with contradictions.
-He is fraught with contradictions as a person, there are deep and explicit contradictions in his work and yet at the same time we keep returning as it were to the I’m not getting the term I want.
-We keep returning to the idea as if you know, you know Freud talked about the repetition compulsion.
+DM: The contradictions and our investments in really wanting to preserve…because that I doubt that there are very few people even at the university who would not freely acknowledge that Jefferson is fraught with contradictions.
+He is fraught with contradictions as a person, there are deep and explicit contradictions in his work and yet at the same time we keep returning as it were to the… I’m not getting the term I want.
+We keep returning to the idea as if you know, you know [Sigmund] Freud talked about the repetition compulsion.
 And in part of what [1:20:00 ] is underneath the repetition compulsion is you want to keep replaying something, often in relationships, that has not worked because you think okay I’ll try it this way this time and this time I’ll get it right.
 It’s in part, of course this is a bastardization of a complex theory, but that is it fundamentally the idea of the repetition compulsion.
-So, I find it interesting that last year the BOV allocated literally millions of dollars to the University, to the College, in particular, for something called the Democracy Project.
+So, I find it interesting that last year the BOV [Board of Visitors] allocated literally millions of dollars to the university, to the College, in particular, for something called the Democracy Project.
 That’s a lucrative phenomenon for departments and scholars.
 One department received 2.3 million dollars to do what?
 I don’t know.
 But it’s all under the umbrella of the Democracy Project.
-So, we are still invested despite what we know to be the flaws, despite what weknow to be the imperfections, what we know to be the deformities.
+So, we are still invested despite what we know to be the flaws, despite what we know to be the imperfections, what we know to be the deformities.
 It’s as if we will come at it and if we know, if we study, if we look at it from this angle, this angle, this angle, and this angle, perhaps we will get it right.
-And so I find a deeply ironic that at this moment in the University’s history, We have allocated all this money to study democracy.
+And so I find it deeply ironic that at this moment in the university’s history, we have allocated all this money to study democracy.
 What are your thoughts about that?

 DM: We can teach it and we can export it despite its own failings here in the United States.
 And one of the other things I find just really deliciously suggestive is that at the same time that we are mounting this huge overview or exploration of democracy and allowing people to compete for lucrative sums of money in order to pursue these explorations, we are at the same time investing in understanding slavery and understanding our slave past.
-So, as near as I can tell, these questions of inequality and race and ethnicity don’t seem to be front and center of this whole new democracy project.
-But race is taken up onthe slavery side of things.
-So, we have these two pillars certainly central to the former administration of President Sullivan in bridging into the incoming administration with Ryan.
+So, as near as I can tell, these questions of inequality and race and ethnicity don’t seem to be front and center of this whole new Democracy Project.
+But race is taken up on the slavery side of things.
+So, we have these two pillars certainly central to the former administration of President [Teresa] Sullivan’s in bridging into the incoming administration with [James] Ryan.
 Ryan was not the architect of this Democracy Project.
-But supposedly, it is his administration that is going to be in large part helping to oversee or implemented it.
+But supposedly, it is his administration that is going to be in large part helping to oversee or implement it.
 So, democracy, it well, it’s a new, a project very much in its infancy.

 DM: Or we should say at particular frontiers.
 It doesn’t end at all the frontiers.